walteraa/kubernetes_tutorials/k8s-gke/README.md

 After completing the cluster setup, a cluster summary will appear.

-# Connecting the GKE cluster with your kubernetes client(kubectl)
+# Authorizing the kubernetes client(kubectl) to operate the GKE cluster

 ## Making more configuration
 Before connect your GKE cluster in the kubernetes client, you need to make some configurations in the `gcloud` configuration referring to the way that the kubernetes connect to Google.
 Then, you need make `kubectl` uses cluster client cert or basic authentications, to do that you just need to execute